 In February 2016 came the news that Bagans had the house demolished.
 Nevertheless, he had completed his documentary.

-Demon House is available now on Amazon, iTunes, Google Play, and a variety of other VOD platforms.
+Demon House is available now on Amazon (free for Prime members), iTunes, Google Play, and a variety of other VOD platforms.
 Reverend Michael Maginot, who worked with Ammons to cleanse the house, appears in the documentary, as does the DCS case manager, and several police officers who responded to the family’s distress.
 As for Latoya Ammons, she did not participate in the documentary.
 Perhaps the thought of returning to the Demon House, if only in interviews, was simply too much to bear.

 All Stills: Freestyle Digital Media